Joseph Ocskay von Ocsko

 Joseph Ocskay von Ocskó (1740 – 8 December 1805) joined the army of the Habsburg monarchy and rose to the rank of general officer during the French Revolutionary Wars.
-He fought in numerous actions in the 1796–1797 Italian campaign against the French army commanded by Napoleon Bonaparte.
+He fought in numerous actions in the Italian campaign of 1796–1797 against the French army commanded by Napoleon Bonaparte.
 In particular, he led a combat brigade during the first, third, and fourth Austrian attempts to relieve the Siege of Mantua.

 Early career

-Born in Ocskó, Kingdom of Hungary (today Očkov, Slovakia) in 1740, Ocskay joined the Habsburg military and earned promotion to Major in 1782.
+Born in Vrbove, Kingdom of Hungary (today Vrbove, Slovakia) in 1739, Ocskay joined the Habsburg military and earned promotion to Major in 1782.
 Whether he fought in the Austro-Turkish War (1787-1791) is not known.
 However, he received the Knight's Cross of the Military Order of Maria Theresa on 21 December 1789, and was granted the noble title Freiherr on 28 July 1790.
 He served in the French Revolutionary Wars and became a General-Major on 1 January 1794.
 In early 1796, he commanded a brigade in the Army of the Upper Rhine.